K51G1N/MEng/README.md

 # MEng
-To keep track of my Masters research and work contributions
+A repository to keep track of my Masters research and work contributions